Thunderbell-dev/Thunderbell-dev.github.io/pages/legal/legal.md

 *remain the property of their respective copyright holders.*
 *All other artwork and content on this website are original creations and belong to Purrfactory.*

+## Disclaimer

+We do not claim ownership over the Nosapki fansite, nor affiliation.
+In our game & raid guides, we reference pages of the external database created by Cous for ease-of-access,
+in the absence of any official material available, also towards users who speak & play in languages supported
+by the game & Nosapki, other than english.

 ## Copyrights

 **© 2007 Entwell Co., Ltd. Published by Gameforge 4D GmbH.**